Salisu: Ghana defender joins Southampton from Real Valladolid | Goal.com

 The Ghanaian felt moved by the response of the Premier League club’s fans to rumours of his potential move to the Saints.

 “I saw it and I am very happy they are welcoming me so warmly and that they are happy with me.
-I am going to try my best to put happiness on their faces.
+I am going to try my best to put happiness on their faces," he continued.

 “I must thank my family for supporting me and believing in me, as well as my team from Ghana where I started, I want to thank them because they really helped me.